sebastien/monitoring/README.rst

 Installation
 ------------
 Sorry, no 'setup.py' for now.
 Just have a look in the 'Examples' and 'Test' directories for more info.
-Just be sure that 'Source/watchdog.py' is in 'sys.path'.
+Just be sure that 'Source/daemonwatch.py' is in 'sys.path'.

 More?
 -----
-Read the `presentation on Watchdog <http://ur1.ca/45ku5>`_
+Read the `presentation on Daemonwatch <http://ur1.ca/45ku5>`_